AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/understanding-web-personalization/web-personalization-overview.md

 ![](assets/image2014-11-10-19-3a45-3a49.png)

-The right-hand panel of the Visitors page provides the following insights:
+The right-hand panel of the [!UICONTROL Visitors] page provides the following insights:

 <table>
  <thead>